 PGxOne™ Plus provides comprehensive coverage.
-It assays 53 genes in a single test covering over 310 medical condition and 20 therapeutic areas including cardiology, oncology, pain management, and psychiatry.
-It detects around 200 variants and provides recommendations for over 300 commercial drugs.
+It assays 62 genes in a single test covering over 200 variants.
 PGxOne™ Plus utilizes the most advanced technology NGS, provides medically actionable and clinically relevant data.
 NGS delivers comprehensive genetic variant coverage and capable of detecting Copy Number Variations, deletions, insertions, and substitutions.
 It applies proprietary bioinformatics methodologies for data analysis and interpretation.
 The process is easy and convenient and has a fast turn-around-time.

 Specific submission requirements are as follows: PGxOne™ Plus testing uses DNA isolated from buccal swabs, mouthwash/oral rinse, blood or saliva.

-Buccal Swabs: Two buccal swabs are provided in the test supplies sent to the physician by Admera Health.
+Buccal Swab: One buccal swab is provided in the test supplies sent to the physician by Admera Health.
 Both swabs should be used to obtain buccal cells from the patient’s cheeks according to the instructions provided.
 The swabs should be placed into the collection tube as indicated.

 Saliva: One saliva collection supply is provided to the physician.
 The tube must be filled with saliva to the black wavy line as detailed in the provided instructions.
 Following collection, tighten the cap and shake the tube for at least five seconds to ensure proper mixing of the saliva with the stabilizing solutions.